animate-css/animate.css/CONTRIBUTING.md

 1. Match the naming convention (camelCase, categorized [fades, bounces, etc])
 2. Indent with two spaces
 3. End each file with a blank line
+4. Please use the configurations in .editorconfig and .prettierrc to help keeps styling consistant.

 ## How To Contribute